cylilian/getandcleandata_project/README.md

 ##Step4
-use function "gsub" to remove paranthesis and hyphen in variable names
+* use function "gsub" to remove paranthesis and hyphen in variable names
+* use function "sub" to remove duplicate "body" from some variable names

 ##Step5
-load package "reshape2"
+* load package "reshape2"
-use function "melt" to reshape dataset for each activity and subject use function "dcast" to calculate means for each activity and each subject
+* use function "melt" to reshape dataset for each activity and subject
+* use function "dcast" to calculate means for each activity and each subject

 There are 6 activities, 30 subjects, so there are 180 rows in the final tidy dataset according to step2, there are 66 variables, adding "activity" and "subject", there are 68 columns in the final tidy dataset.